thdauser/relxill/CONTRIBUTE.md

 the e2e tests are ran on this model.

 #### Unit Tests (test/unit/)
-The units tests are done on C or C++ and should test basic functionality of the code.
+The units tests are done in C++ and should test basic functionality of the code.
 Those tests are ran first.
 To implement the tests the Catch2  framework is used.
 New tests can simply be added as a new .cpp file and added in CMakeLists.txt.
 Those will then be automatically compiled and run.

 #### e2e Tests (test/e2e/)
 End-to-end tests are based on using the fully compiled local model (in build/), which is then loaded in isis.